MSalamatov/UniversityRelations/the-role-definition.md

 **NB - My personal experience is based on work of IT companies.
-I'm not sure, which part of the things presented below could be applicable to other types of businesses**
+I don't know, which part of the things presented below could be applicable to other types of businesses**

 ## Who is a UR manager?